Unidata/netcdf-java/docs/userguide/src/site/pages/runtime/runtimeloading.md

 ### Register an IOServiceProvider

 1) The recommended way is to use the [Service Provider](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html){:target="_blank"}
-mechanism and include your IOSP in a jar on the classpath, where it is dynamically loaded at runtime.
-In your jar, include a file named `META-INF/services/ucar.nc2.iosp.IOServiceProvider` containing the name(s) of your implementations, eg:
+mechanism and include your IOSP in a JAR on the classpath, where it is dynamically loaded at runtime.
+In your JAR, include a file named `META-INF/services/ucar.nc2.iosp.IOServiceProvider` containing the name(s) of your implementations, eg:

 ~~~